scriptik/minesweeper/README.md

 # minesweeper for gameshell
-The simple mineweeper created by Python and Pygame for gameshell. you can run it on your PC , run game.py
+The simple mineweeper created by Python and Pygame for gameshell.

+you can run it on your PC too , run game.py

 ![minesweeper](minesweeper.png)